 Mr C's representative is right to say that a significant proportion of HMRC's claim in respect of K relates to penalties and interest.
-I assume that is also true of N. But I don't think that's surprising.
+But I don't think that's surprising.
 I can see from the documents that HMRC's position is that K was underpaying national insurance as far back as the 2000/2001 tax year - before the IRHP was sold, and well before the IRHP was triggered.